Schools detection module algorithms

 Uncorrected_length is the length of the bounding rectangle of the region, calculated as:

-Note: It is assumed that ping spacing in the region is constant and that the transducer is pointing vertically downwards.
-If the transducer is mounted horizontally pointing side wards for example, L will contain significant errors when the vessel is not travelling in a straight line.
+Note: It is assumed that ping spacing in the region is constant (assumes the ping rate and vessel speed are constant) and that the transducer is pointing vertically downwards.
+If the transducer is mounted horizontally pointing sideways for example, L will contain significant errors when the vessel is not traveling in a straight line.

 Uncorrected_thickness

-where RM and Rm are the maximum and minimum ranges (in meters) of the bounding rectangle of the region.
+where DM and Dm are the maximum and minimum depth (in meters) of the bounding rectangle of the (school) region.

 Sv_mean [Uncorrected mean energy]

-Sv = Mean Sv of all good data samples in the region (dB re 1m-1) (see Sv mean for algorithm)
+Sv = Mean Sv of samples in the region (dB re 1m-1) (see Sv mean for algorithm)

 Note: Original SHAPES algorithms did not include the concept of good and bad data.